 - Sector-specific activity data/emission factors: These data are usually provided by associations, cooperatives, and institutes representing a particular sector.
-It can include aggregate activity data/emissions from site-specific sources. - Country-specific activity data/emission factors: Information that reflects country-specific biomes, agricultural practices, climate conditions, soil types, vegetation groups, etc. This can be further broken down into regional data.
-This type of information can be found in national greenhouse gas inventories and other official government publications, as well as from country experts.
+It can include aggregate activity data/emissions from sitespecific sources. - Country-specific activity data/emission factors: Information that reflects country-specific biomes, agricultural practices, climate conditions, soil types, vegetation groups, etc. This can be further broken down into regional data.
+This type of information can be found in national greenhouse gas inventories and other official government publications, as well as from country experts. - Generic activity data/emission factors: These are default values provided by the IPCC8, FAOSTAT9, etc. These data refer to broad categories, such as high activity clay soils and tropical rainforest, and usually include carbon stock change impacts as well as landuse change practice emissions within the default emission factor.